joexu22/clifford/README.md

 ## Current Research - Launch Pad

-Really, the idea is that AI will be able to assist someone build the visualization as they are going through the book
+Computer Models will be able to assist people, visualizing story aspects, as they read through a book

-  - Books are drab.
+- Books are too time intensive
-  - Most people I know, do not want to sit down and go read a book, but what if we made it interactive?
+- Many people I know do not want to sit down and read a book, but what if we made it interactive?
 - Using AI we can build a live visualized way to consume writing
   - I am the type of person who goes and reads books sequentially, word by word,
     - the machine can use this method and build the visualization word by word as it goes

 INSPIRATION 1 (Infographics) https://ebookfriendly.com/best-book-visualizations/

 - Info Graphics
   - (look into the career path of an info graphic artist)
   - [Object and Relationships]

   - Network Graphs
     - between characters
   - Network Visualization
     - [Graph Networks]

   - Pie Diagrams
     - Wheel Diagrams
     - (Proportionality)
     - [Mathematics Of Proportions]

   - Sentence Diagrams
     - [Train a ML Network/Create an Application]

   - Plot Lines
     - figure out what all the plots are
     - [Looks like a Transformer]

   - Narrative Structure Visualization
     - [Data plotted against Time]